-For institutional capacity, it was found that most designated public institutions for evaluation have and SDG implementation, most countries have a designated public institution for SDG implementation.
+For institutional capacity, it was found that most designated public institutions for evaluation have weak institutional capacities.
+Individual capacity is about the supply of evaluators in the country.
+It is important to have training and education available for these individuals.
+Regarding evaluation and SDG implementation, most countries have a designated public institution for SDG implementation.